 Vogue recently described Lisa Hedge’s new designs for Paperless Post as, “stunning.”
 We definitely concur.
 As the founder and brilliant creative director of Venamour, “a stationery design studio for printed matters of the heart,” Lisa discusses her passion for print and the power of analog — as well as how she left the comforts of a big-time agency job to go “all in” on her own.

-Lisa’s portfolio doesn’t just sound good “on paper” (her credentials include art direction for brands like Warby Parker and J.Crew): the work she is doing with @venamour and @ensemble_studio makes her an inspirational force in print’s revival.
+Lisa’s portfolio doesn’t just sound good “on paper” (her credentials include art direction for brands like Warby Parker and J.Crew): the work she is doing with @venamour makes her an inspirational force in print’s revival.

 WHO WAS YOUR FIRST CREATOR/INNOVATOR CRUSH?
 WHO HAS BEEN THE MOST INFLUENTIAL TO YOUR CREATIVE APPROACH?

 When I first saw Ed Ruscha’s typographic drawings and paintings in college, I was really transfixed.
 I was pursuing a studio arts degree with a drawing focus, and it was perhaps the first time that I got really wrapped up in typography and saw a bridge between fine art and design.

 HOW WOULD YOU DESCRIBE YOUR PERSONAL DESIGN AESTHETIC?

 I like to think that my design aesthetic is always changing, but there are of course things that I strive to achieve throughout my work.
 While I love polished and orderly typography, I’m also very drawn to artful and expressive uses of color, pattern, ornament, dynamic compositions, etc.

 I always try to be sensitive to the smallest of details without losing sight of the overall picture, as it’s the sum of many parts that comprise a visual aesthetic.